“And so, my children, listen to me, for all who follow my ways are joyful. Listen to my instruction and be wise. Don’t ignore it.” Proverbs 8:32

 Hebrews 3:6-9 tells us: “That is why the Holy Spirit says, “Today when you hear his voicedon’t harden your hearts as Israel did when they rebelled, when they tested me in the wilderness.
 There your ancestors tested and tried my patience, even though they saw my miracles for forty years.”

 ‘When you hear his voice don’t harden your heart’- heed it

 Are you like me?
 Do you grumble?
-(That’s only one of mine by the way) Perhaps your warning sign is something different; we are all different, that’s what makes us unique, and we all have our work areas.
+(That’s only one of mine by the way) Perhaps your warning sign is something different; we are all different, that’s what makes us unique – we all have our work areas.
 Here are a few signs I’ve observed in myself and other people over the last 40 years or so.

-*Comparison – other people always have it better than you.
+*Comparison – other people always seem to have it better than you.